 We highly recommend an eco-friendly tour called Solar Whisper tours, which as the name describes offer solar-powered boats and therefore do not contribute to petrol fumes polluting the waters of Cape Trib.
 This also means the boats are essentially silent, increasing your chances of spotting one of Queensland’s most dangerous animals.

 If the crocodiles are not enough of a deterrent for you not to pop in the sea, perhaps the box jellyfish will be.
-Between November and May, the deadly box jellyfish also frequent the shores of Cape Tribulation, so despite those crystal waters and pristine beach do not be tempted for a swim, instead enjoy the stunning nature from one of the many nature walks in the area, with a favourite being Dubuji boardwalk.
+Between November and May, the deadly box jellyfish also frequent the shores of Cape Tribulation, so despite those crystal waters and pristine beaches, do not be tempted to swim; instead, enjoy the stunning nature from one of the many nature walks in the area, with a favourite being the Dubuji boardwalk.

 Magnetic Island

-Although Kennett River on Great Ocean Road is known as koala capital of Australia, one of the best areas to spot koalas in Queensland is Magnetic Island.
-It is also incredibly common to spot them along Bruce Highway, so keep your eye out for gum trees or the koala crossings which stretch across the highway!
+Although Kennett River on the Great Ocean Road is known as the koala capital of Australia, one of the best areas to spot koalas in Queensland is Magnetic Island.
+It is also incredibly common to spot them along Bruce Highway, so keep your eye out for gum trees or the koala crossings that stretch across the highway!

-Magnetic Island is situated only 8km from mainland Queensland, with regular ferries departing Townsville.
+Magnetic Island is only 8km from mainland Queensland, and regular ferries depart Townsville.
 Once arriving on the island, one of the best things to do on Magnetic Island to guarantee a koala sighting or two is the Forts Walk.
-The 2.8km walk leads through numerous eucalyptus trees which these adorable marsupials call home before leading to epic WWII forts as well as stunning views of the coral coast.
+The 2.8km walk leads through numerous eucalyptus trees, which these adorable marsupials call home, before leading to epic WWII forts and stunning views of the coral coast.

 And if you are looking for another adventure near Townsville, check out Wallaman Falls in Girrungun National Park.
 It is Australia’s highest and one of the most spectacular waterfalls.